timontuitoek/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 SELECT * FROM USERS WHERE zip_code=94107;
 iThe equivalent Django ORM query would instead look like the following Python code:

-# obtain everyone in the 94107 zip code and assign to users variable
 users = Users.objects.filter(zip_code=94107)
 </p>
 <h4> Object Relational Tutorial </h4>